Why do many Innkeepers Fear and

 or business to set this up.
 It is a very simple process for them and

-should not cost much or they are ripping you off.
+should not cost much.
 And do not forget that your nephew,

 niece, son, daughter, or neighbor can probably do this in their sleep.
-You could
+You will

 too once you see how easy it really is.